ysavinskyi/pdf_summarization_demo/README.md

 This project is a demonstration of custom API interface that implements prompt engineering techniques to deliver the result.

-Its APIs pre-process the data and send it to the LLM model using OpenAI API, and then return its processes response.
+Its endpoints pre-process the data and send it to the LLM model using OpenAI API, and then return its processed response.

 The features represented by API: